-- Enbridge Gas engages in forthright and sincere consultation with Indigenous Peoples about their projects and operations through processes that seek to achieve early and meaningful engagement.
-Indigenous engagement helps define projects that may occur on lands traditionally occupied by Indigenous Peoples. - Enbridge Gas commits to working with Indigenous Peoples to achieve benefits for them resulting from Enbridge Gas' projects and operations, including opportunities in training and education, employment, procurement, business development, and community development. - Enbridge Gas fosters an understanding of the history and culture of Indigenous Peoples among their employees and contractors, in order to create better relationships between Enbridge Gas and Indigenous communities. - The commitment is a shared responsibility involving Enbridge Gas and its affiliates, employees and contractors.
+Indigenous Peoples Aligning Enbridge's interests with those of Indigenous communities through meaningful, direct Indigenous economic activity in projects corresponding to community capacity and project needs, where possible.
+Enbridge Gas engages in forthright and sincere consultation with Indigenous Peoples Policy Enbridge Gas engages in lotting it and sincere consultation with integerous Peoples about their projects and operations through processes that seek to achieve early and meaningful engagement.
+Indigenous engagement helps define projects that may occur on lands traditionally occupied by Indigenous Peoples.
+Enbridge Gas commits to working with Indigenous Peoples to achieve benefits for them resulting from Enbridge Gas' projects and operations, including opportunities in training and education, employment, procurement, business development, and community development.
+Enbridge Gas fosters an understanding of the history and culture of Indigenous Peoples among their employees and contractors, in order to create better relationships between Enbridge Gas and Indigenous communities.
+The commitment is a shared responsibility involving Enbridge Gas and its affiliates, employees and contractors.
 They will conduct business in a manner that reflects the above principles.
 Enbridge Gas will provide ongoing leadership and resources to effectively implement the above principles, including the development of implementation strategies and specific action plans.
 Enbridge Gas commits to periodically review this policy so that it remains relevant and respects Indigenous culture and varied traditions.

-Purpose of the Information Session

-- Consult with Indigenous communities and engage with members of the public and regulatory authorities regarding the proposed Preliminary Preferred Route and Alternative Routes, potential impacts and proposed mitigations; and - Provide an opportunity for these individuals, any affected landowners and the public to review the proposed Project and ask any questions and/or provide comments to representatives from Enbridge Gas and AECOM.

-Project Distribution System

-- The Study Area has been developed for the purpose of an assessment of potential environmental and socio-economic impacts. - A Preliminary Preferred Route and three Alternative Routes have been considered at this time. - This map does not necessarily represent the final Project scope/design that will provide access to natural gas to end-use customers.
+4 Purpose of the Information Session The purpose of the first Virtual Public Information Session is to: Consult with Indigenous communities and engage with members of the public and regulatory authorities regarding the proposed Preliminary Preferred Route and Alternative Routes, potential impacts, and proposed mitigations; and Provide an opportunity for these individuals, any affected landowners and the public to review the proposed Project and ask any questions and/or provide comments to representatives from Enbridge Gas and AECOM.
+5 Project Distribution System The Study Area has been developed for the purpose of an assessment of potential environmental and socioeconomic impacts.
+A Preliminary Preferred Route and three Alternative Routes have been considered at this time.